Whatever industry you operate in, you face risk from a number of sources.

 - Conflicts of interest and prohibited transactions

-In the event of a claim, your fiduciary liability policy normally covers all your legal defense costs, all settlements negotiated, damages awarded by the court when there’s a finding of wrongdoing and investigations into the alleged wrongdoing.
+In the event of a claim, your fiduciary liability policy normally covers all your legal defence costs, all settlements negotiated, damages awarded by the court when there’s a finding of wrongdoing and investigations into the alleged wrongdoing.

 Protection against the perils of a breach of responsibilities – intentional or not – and the dangers of bad actors is a must in today’s world.
 Personal assets, corporate assets and your company’s reputation are all at stake.